Latte Tags

 {dump}

-{dump} {* dumps all the defined variables *}
+{dump} {* Dumps all currently defined variables *}

 {php}

-Allows you to execute any PHP code.
+Allows executing any PHP code.
 The tag must be activated using the RawPhpExtension extension.

 {spaceless}

-Removes unnecessary whitespace.
-It is similar to spaceless filter.
+Removes unnecessary whitespace from the output.
+It works similarly to the spaceless filter.

 {spaceless}